St Paul's Island: History

-Until 1575 the islands were named after the Salomone family, who owned a nearby land in Mellieha also called Selmun; the islands were named on maps as Isola Salomone and Isola Salomonetto and interpreted by the Maltese as Selmun and Selmunett.
-On other maps the islands were referred to as Selmun's Islands and The Scroll of Selmun.
+Until 1575, the islands were named after the Salomone family, who owned a nearby land in Mellieħa also called Selmun; the islands were named on maps as Isola Salomone and Isola Salomonetto and interpreted by the Maltese as Selmun and Selmunett.
+On other maps, the islands were referred to as Selmun's Islands and The Scroll of Selmun.
 In 1576, Marco di Maria was being chased by Barbary corsairs off the coast of Malta.
 He navigated his vessel through the narrow channel between St Paul's Island and Malta, but when the pirates followed him they ran aground and were captured.
 As a result of this, the Grandmaster Jean de la Cassière gave St Paul's Islands to di Maria and the islands started to be called Tal-Barba Marku.